edgeimpulse/firmware-seeed-grove-vision-ai/README.md

     export PATH="$HOME/arc_gnu_2020.09_prebuilt_elf32_le_linux_install/bin:$PATH"
     ```

-1. Build the firmware and convert it into UF2 format
+1. Build the firmware and convert it into UF2 format.
+For Grove Vision AI:

     ```sh
     cd firmware-seeed-vision-ai-internal/Synopsys_PA8535_EM9D_DFSS_SDK_3.3
-    make
+    APP_TYPE=edge_impulse_visionai make
     make flash
     python3 tools/ufconv/uf2conv.py -t 0 -c tools/image_gen_cstm/output/output.img -o firmware.uf2
     ```
+    Or use `APP_TYPE=edge_impulse_sensecap` for SenseCAP A1101.

 ## Flashing the board

-Below is the procedure to flash the firmware on the Grove - Vision AI Module.
+### Grove Vision AI

-1. Connect Grove - Vision AI Module to the host PC via USB Type-C cable
+1. Connect Grove Vision AI Module to the host PC via USB Type-C cable
-1. Double-click the boot button on Grove - Vision AI Module to enter mass storage mode
+1. Double-click the `BOOT` button on the Grove Vision AI Module to enter mass storage mode
 1. After this, you will see a new storage drive shown on your file explorer as **GROVEAI**
 1. Drag and drop the previous **firmware.uf2** file to GROVEAI drive

 Once the copying is finished, **GROVEAI** drive will disappear.

+### SenseCAP A1101

+1. Connect SenseCAP A1101 to the host PC via USB Type-C cable
+1. Double-click the button next to the USB-C socket to enter mass storage mode
+1. After this, you will see a new storage drive shown on your file explorer as **VISIONAI**
+1. Drag and drop the previous **firmware.uf2** file to VISIONAI drive

 ## How to view the camera stream?

 1. Install [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) tools
-1. Connect your board to the PC, open the terminal/command line, and run:
+1. Connect your device to the PC, open the terminal/command line, and run:

     ```sh
     edge-impulse-run-impulse --debug